Publications

 CONCLUSION: In this network meta-analysis of observational studies and RCTs involving patients with intermediate to high-risk PE, CDT was associated with improved mortality outcomes compared to other therapies, without significant additional bleeding risk.

 Joyce, Nina R, Sarah E Robertson, Ellen McCreedy, Jessica Ogarek, Edward H Davidson, Vincent Mor, Stefan Gravenstein, and Issa J Dahabreh.
 (2023) 2023.
-“Assessing the Representativeness of Cluster Randomized Trials: Evidence from Two Large Pragmatic Trials in United States Nursing Homes”.
+“Assessing the Representativeness of Cluster Randomized Trials: Evidence from Two Large Pragmatic Trials in United States Nursing Homes.”.
 Clinical Trials (London, England) 20 (6): 613-23. https://doi.org/10.1177/17407745231185055.

 BACKGROUND/AIMS: When the randomized clusters in a cluster randomized trial are selected based on characteristics that influence treatment effectiveness, results from the trial may not be directly applicable to the target population.
 We used data from two large nursing home-based pragmatic cluster randomized trials to compare nursing home and resident characteristics in randomized facilities to eligible non-randomized and ineligible facilities.